FunnelKit

 To further investigate, check the WooCommerce error logs by going to WooCommerce ⇒ Status ⇒ Logs.
 These logs may reveal payment or system-level errors related to the issue.

-In the next section, we’ll cover the most common causes of WooCommerce checkout page not showing and how to fix them.
+In the next section, we’ll cover the most common causes of the WooCommerce checkout page not showing or working and how to fix them.

-Why WooCommerce Checkout Page Not Loading: Top 11 Reasons With Solution
+Why WooCommerce Checkout Is Not Working: Top 13 Reasons With Solution

 1. Your site has caching or session issues

-Caching or session issues are the most common reasons for an infinite loading spinner on the WooCommerce checkout page.
+Caching and session issues are the most common reasons your WooCommerce checkout gets stuck on an infinite spinner.

-Solution: Exclude checkout page from caching and clear cache
+Exclude the checkout page from caching and clear the cache

 To solve this: